Supporting you into employment

 We have many links with local training providers and local colleges, many of whom provide free courses.
 Depending on what level of training you would like to undertake, you may also be able to apply for an Advanced Learner Loan to help you get to where you want to be.

-The Making a Difference programme runs in the Coast to Capital region in the South East, and the North East of England.
+The Making a Difference programme runs in the Coast to Capital region in the South East, the Leeds City Region and the North East of England.

 Towns and cities covered in the Coast to Capital Local Enterprise Partnership (LEP) region include Bognor Regis, Brighton, Burgess Hill, Chichester, Crawley, Croydon, Haywards Heath, Horsham, Lewes, Littlehampton, Newhaven and Worthing.